Zylann/godot_voxel/doc/source/module_development.md

 ![Tracy screenshot](images/tracy.webp)

+Alternative profilers are also mentionned in the [Godot docs](https://docs.godotengine.org/en/latest/contributing/development/debugging/using_cpp_profilers.html).
+They profile everything and appear to be based on CPU sampling, while Tracy is an instrumenting profiler providing specific, live results on a timeline.

 ### How to use profiler scopes

 A profiling scope bounds a section of code.
 It takes the time before, the time after, and records it into a timeline.
 In C++ we can use RAII to automatically close a section when we exit a function or block, so usually a single macro is needed at the beginning of the profiled zone.